unitaryfund/mitiq/docs/source/examples/zne_logical_rb_cirq_stim.md

         )
 ```

-Next we apply ZNE, with the noise scaling method of global unitary folding and scale factors {1, 3, 5, 7}, to each trial circuit and at each code distance simulated in the unmitigated case.
+Next we apply ZNE with the noise scaling method of global unitary folding and scale factors `[1, 3, 5, 7]`, to each trial circuit and at each code distance simulated in the unmitigated case.
 Unlike other Mitiq examples, here the lower-level scaling and extrapolation functions are called explicitly.
 The circuits used here are deeper than those of other Mitiq examples and therefore take longer to fold and convert (sampling time is less of a concern with Stim), so we want to fold and convert the circuit as few times as possible.